The Answer to Obesity Is Obvious If You Look at the Statistics

 Towards Better Nutrition Habits For Children And Adults Alike:

-Promoting regular physical activity in 2018-2030 globally would counteract increasing trends towards more sedentary activities both at work and in home environments.
+Promoting regular physical activity globally could counteract increasing trends towards more sedentary activities at work and home.

-Encouraging adults to reduce their reliance on convenience meal snacks loaded with high levels of salt and fats favoring instead balanced nutritional options full of fresh fruits vegetables lean proteins good quality carbohydrates.
+Encouraging adults to reduce their reliance on convenience meal snacks loaded with high levels of trans fats and sugars, favoring balanced nutritional options full of fresh vegetables, proteins, and healthy fats instead.

-Educating the public about the dangers posed by frequent fast-food indulgence importance of maintaining a healthy life balance through proper nutrition and exercise.
+Educating the public about the dangers of frequent fast-food indulgence and the importance of maintaining a healthy life balance through proper nutrition and exercise.

 Bunions and Obesity